reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 10.
 Clone the SPA repository on your workstation and configure the software <a id="step-10"></a>

-Next steps of the setup rely on Linux shell and `make` commands.
-These should work natively on macOS and on most Linux systems.
-If you are on Windows, then you are advised to use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
-If you need a trusted virtual computer, then you can create an [AWS Cloud9](https://aws.amazon.com/pm/cloud9/) environment and use the terminal window there.
+Next steps of the setup rely on Linux shell, on `git`, on `make`, on Node.js and on python.
+If one of these items is missing on your workstation, then please consider to create an [AWS Cloud9](https://aws.amazon.com/pm/cloud9/) environment directly in the account where SPA will be deployed.
+This is the easiest way to go, and the recommended solution for manual actions on a SPA deployment.
+If you are on Windows, then setup a full [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

-With following shell commands you will get a copy of the software on your workstation, and you will install software dependencies such as CDK.
-The setup relies on python3 and on npm, so you need these installed beforehand.
+With following shell commands you copy SPA on your workstation, and you install software dependencies such as CDK.

 ```shell
 $ git clone https://github.com/reply-fr/sustainable-personal-accounts.git